mathias-brandewinder/mathias-brandewinder.github.io/_posts/2024-12-28-making-a-csharp-friendly-fsharp-library.md

 - found an Optimal solution, with the corresponding value and arguments,
 - found a SubOptimal solution, with the corresponding value and arguments,
-- found there is no solution, because the function is Unbounded,
+- found the solution is Unbounded,
 - encountered a problem along the way, returning the latest state of the solver.

 This isn't perfect, but from an F# standpoint, it was decently usable (I built